 And so, with all those bits of input from others, it created a quest to be a product manager for my own information product!
 I went that route, and for me, Lulu was a tool I was already familiar with because we had done publishing with it for OpenStack.

 There are other publishing options - IngramSpark, Amazon, LeanPub, and I’m sure others.
 I did sign up and get approved for an account with IngramSpark, which is the print-on-demand service that XML Press uses.

 To me, after reading the origin story for Lulu, I feel that Lulu is a bit more “open source” based than say, Amazon.
 I don’t know much about LeanPub.
 Since I was using Markdown on a private GitHub repo anyway, it doesn’t seem to offer more than Lulu for the marketplace reach.
 I’m not trying to make money at it; only trying to increase reach.

 Finding a freelance editor would be a huge leg up on the writing process itself, especially if you also need a bit of developmental editing for the book idea.

-For the print layout, I had a great experience with UpWork and was also able to keep the same person for work I needed one for the second edition.
+For the print layout, I had a great experience with UpWork and was also able to hire the same person to work on the second edition.
 I learned from using a freelance site that I can find and manage freelancers for projects that I want to get done but don’t want to carve out time or buy tools for myself to finish them.

 List of tools and services